-- There will be an additional charge for attending a Tribunal Hearing of £1,000 to £3,500 per day (excluding VAT) depending on the level of fee earner.
+- There will be an additional charge for attending a Tribunal Hearing of £1,000 to £3,500 plus VAT per day depending on the level of fee earner.
 Generally, we would allow 2 days depending on the complexity of your case.
 This excludes travelling expenses.

 Disbursements are costs related to your matter that are payable to third parties, such as large scale photocopying and travel expenses.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s fees estimated between £3,000 and £5000 for the preparation of a 1 day Trial and between £750 and £2,500 per day thereafter (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s fees estimated between £3,000 and £5,000 plus VAT for the preparation of a 1 day Trial and between £750 and £2,500 plus VAT per day thereafter (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
 The fees will be more if you wish to instruct a senior Barrister such as a Queen’s Counsel (QC).

 The fees set out above cover all of the work in relation to the following key stages of a claim:

 - Taking your initial instructions, reviewing the papers and advising you on merits and likely compensation (this is likely to be revisited throughout the matter and subject to change).

 - Entering into pre-claim conciliation where this is mandatory to explore whether a settlement can be reached.

 - Preparing a Claim Form ET1 or Response to a Claim ET3.

 - Reviewing and advising on claim or response from other party.

 - Exploring settlement and negotiating settlement throughout the process.